 VPN Unlimited has a wide selection of tunneling protocols to offer.
 Moreover, each one is available on every major platform.
 However, based on the speed test results above, you might need only one.

 WireGuard – the next-gen protocol that offers improved performance and security.
 2020 was the year when most premium VPNs started implementing it, and KeepSolid was among them.
 The result?
 Your best option until you visit China.

 IKEv2 – favored by mobile users because of its ability to seamlessly switch between a cellular and wifi connection.
 In the case of VPN Unlimited, it also provides WireGuard-like download numbers, but the upload remains limited.

 OpenVPN (UDP) – for some reason, the company has decided to omit the TCP version, which provides more stability.
 On the other hand, UDP is usually favored because of its speed.
 In any case, you’ll need this protocol only if the two above cease working.

 KeepSolid Wise – this is an in-house Stealth VPN protocol for use in China and other countries with restricted VPN use.
 Basically, it’s a modified OpenVPN, but this time it comes in both UDP and TCP forms.
 You will probably need the latter only if the former fails to do its job.

-A must-have feature for every VPN, a kill switch ensures that your IP and location don’t leak in case of a connection failure.
+A must-have feature for every VPN, a kill switch ensures that your IP and current location don’t leak in case of a VPN connection failure.
 You will still find more than a few providers who somehow decide to skip implementing it on some devices.
 Most of the time, that’s Apple products.

 Luckily, VPN Unlimited is an exception to this rule, offering it on all major platforms.
 However, when it does kill your internet connection, you might have some trouble getting back online.
 During my tests, I had to restart my system a few times to disable the kill switch.